Skip Navigation

 A copy of this article has been sent to your email.

 As college bound students prepare to start school in the fall, many are concerned about their ability to pay for the education they have been working towards for years.
 With all of news right now about the ever-rising costs of tuition, along with the mountains of student loan debt being accumulated, how students will pay for college has become the main question on everyone’s mind.
 In fact, over 80% of students are worried it will be hard to pay back any money they borrow.
 The weight of future debt versus higher education has caused much uneasiness for students and their parents.
-Stats from a survey conducted by Edvisors about student concerns about paying for college and student loan forgiveness
+Survey Stats on Students' Worries About Paying for College.

 The Rising Costs of College